 Depreciation of all exhaustible capital assets is recorded as an allocated expense in the statement of activities, with accumulated depreciation reflected in the statement of net position.
 Depreciation is provided over the assets' estimated useful lives using the straight-line method of depreciation.
 The range of estimated useful lives by type of asset is as follows:

 Estimated

 Useful Lives

+Buildings and Improvements 20-25 years

-5-15 years
+Machinery and Equipment 5-15 years